onfido/onfido-android-sdk/README.md

 This information is used to optimize the capture experience, as well as inform the end user about which documents they are allowed to use.

-This selection screen is optional, and will be automatically hidden where the end user is not required to indicate which document will be captured.
+This selection screen is dynamic, and will be automatically hidden where the end user is not required to indicate which document will be captured.

 You can specify allowed issuing countries and document types for the document capture step in one of three ways:
 *   If you are using Onfido Studio, this is configured within a Document Capture task, documented in the [Studio Product Guide](https://developers.onfido.com/guide/onfido-studio-product#document-capture-task)
-*   Otherwise, for Onfido Classic you can set this globally in your Dashboard (recommended), or hard code it into your SDK integration.
+*   Otherwise, the recommended approach is to apply this configuration globally in your [Dashboard](https://dashboard.onfido.com/) under Accounts \ Supported Documents, or hard code it into your SDK integration.
 Both of these options are documented below.

 ##### Country and document type selection by Dashboard

-Configuring the issuing country and document type selection step using your Dashboard is the **recommended method** of integration (available from [iOS SDK](https://documentation.onfido.com/sdk/ios/) version 28.0.0 and [Android SDK](https://documentation.onfido.com/sdk/android/) version 16.0.0 onwards) as this configuration is also applied to your Document Reports.
+Configuring the issuing country and document type selection step using your Dashboard is the **recommended method** of integration (available from [iOS SDK](https://documentation.onfido.com/sdk/ios/) version 28.0.0 and [Android SDK](https://documentation.onfido.com/sdk/android/) version 16.0.0 onwards), as this configuration is also applied to your Document Reports.
 Any document that has been uploaded by an end user against your guidance will result in a Document Report sub-result of "rejected" and be flagged as `Image Integrity` > `Supported Document`.

 _We will be rolling out Dashboard-based configuration of allowed documents soon.
 In the meantime, contact [support@onfido.com](support@onfido.com) or your Customer Support Manager to request access to this feature_.